Abd-al-RahmanH/Chatbot-with-Watsonx-Models-using-Streamlit/README.md

 ---

-# Chat with WatsonX LLM
+# Chat with WatsonX LLM:

 This project demonstrates how to build a chatbot using Watsonx foundational models integrated with Streamlit.
 The app allows real-time interactions with a large language model (LLM), providing a simple yet powerful interface to chat with AI.